 Again and again!
 Challenges were very simple things – like to go to a bank to clarify ways to finance a panty liner for example.

-I feel like for women it is still harder to be taken as a serious business partner than for men.
+I feel like for women it is still harder to be taken as a serious business partner than it is for men.
 We are still far from being equal to men.
-One needs double and triple the power of persuasion has to be twice as well prepared.
+One needs double and triple the power of persuasion and you have to be twice as well prepared.
 You need preparation, self-confidence and be totally authentic with your mission and vision.

-To emphasize that the production of organic panty liners is a tough business and not just a simple hobby, you are often taken more seriously as a couple instead of being alone.
+To emphasise that the production of organic panty liners is a tough business and not just a simple hobby, you are often taken more seriously as a couple instead of being alone.

-Again and again I am suggested to sell on Amazon, but I won’t agree.
+Again and again I am suggested to sell on Amazon, but I won’t agree to doing that.
 Many small traders can no longer survive in our economy, which is why I decided that my company philosophy will not support this.
-Only this way, we can create jobs in rural areas for our children or, for example, Secure mothers jobs who want to work part-time.
+Only this way, can we create jobs in rural areas for our children or, for example, secure mothers’ jobs who want to work part-time.

 What does a typical day in your life look like today?

-Get up in the morning, wake up the children, make breakfast, jump in the shower quickly, then quickly (yes, everything quickly) doing the household and as soon as possible heading off to the office to my first appointment.
+Get up in the morning, wake up the children, make breakfast, jump in the shower quickly, then quickly (yes, everything quickly) doing the household chores and as soon as possible heading off to the office for my first appointment.
 Today it was a woman who had some sexual issues and desperately needed Wollken.
-Then accounting, dunning, shipping .. because my two Wollken fairies were not there today.
-Make phone calls, drive home, cook, walk a little in the woods and now this interview.
+Then accounting, payments, shipping … because my two Wollken fairies were not there today.
+Make phone calls, drive home, cook, take a walk in the woods, and now this interview.
 In the evening I also have an appointment with my management consultant.

 Today was actually a relaxing day, because on some days there is much more to do.
-But that I am home for dinner is very important to me!
+But being home for dinner is very important to me!